tobymao/sqlglot/posts/python_sql_engine.md

 After the SQL AST has been "optimized", it's much easier to [convert into a logical plan](https://github.com/tobymao/sqlglot/blob/main/sqlglot/planner.py).
 The AST is traversed and converted into a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) consisting of one of five steps.
 The different types of steps are:

 ### Scan
-The scan step selects columns from a table, applies projections, and finally filters the table.
+Selects columns from a table, applies projections, and finally filters the table.

 ### Sort
-The sort step sorts a table.
+Sorts a table for order by expressions.

 ### Set
-The set step applies the operators union / union all / except / intersect.
+Applies the operators union / union all / except / intersect.

 ### Aggregate
-The aggregate step applies an aggregation / group by.
+Applies an aggregation / group by.

 ### Join
-The join step joins multiple tables together.
+Joins multiple tables together.

 ![Planner Output](python_sql_engine_images/planner.png)